kesteckb/COMSM-SEGP/UXDesign/README.md

 To arrive at an idea for our project, we explored problems and potential solutions through the process of design thinking.
 Our ideation process began with a period of discovery where we determined ongoing societal problems and various game mechanics.
 We then created a chart to playful solutions to address these societal problems using the various game mechanics.
 ![Image](IdeationChart.png)

-We reviewed each of these solution and determined thse solutions were the most interesting through a group vote:
+We reviewed each of these solution and determined these solutions were the most interesting through a group vote:
 - Showing popular news trends around the world
 - Quiz for sugar consumption.

-We began to develop these ideas into a potential application by writing [project proposals for each](../SugarRushProposal.pdf).
+We began to develop these ideas into a potential application by writing project proposals for each [(click here to view)](../SugarRushProposal.pdf).
 When writing these proposals, we used group writing to help create a cohesive direction for the project.
 After completing the two briefs, we used another group vote to decide on the final project idea: Hobbit Sugar Rush.

 In our proposal, we identified awareness sugar overconsumption as our primary goal and outlined the methods by which we would address it.
 During this process we made key decisions about the goals of our project.
   - Create a playful and educational experience
   - Use hobbits to encourage empathetic connection with sugar consumption
   - Quiz format of seven different hobbit meals based on Tolkien mythology
   - Sugar thresholds will be determined by NHS guidelines

-Once we completed our project proposal, we created an [initial ‘paper’ prototype](https://docs.google.com/presentation/d/1PUFuL9rSekN_tIJ1nDB9tv86x6KvYPRJFryo8T6m-Vk/edit?usp=sharing) to represent the vision of the application.
+Once we completed our project proposal, we created an initial ‘paper’ prototype [(click here to view)](https://docs.google.com/presentation/d/1PUFuL9rSekN_tIJ1nDB9tv86x6KvYPRJFryo8T6m-Vk/edit?usp=sharing) to represent the vision of the application.
 For this process, we used Google Slides.
 Each slide represented the layout and expected behaviour of the different website pages and components.

 ![image](paperPrototypeVillage.png)